sandboxie-plus/sandboxie-docs/Content/ExpandableVariables.md

 And more
 </td>

 <td style=" padding: 5px; border-bottom: solid black 1px; ">Locations of user-account and system folders as are known to Windows Explorer.
-For more information, see [Shell Folders](ShellFolders.html).</td>
+For more information, see <a href="ShellFolders.md">ShellFolders</a>.</td>

 </tr>